joeyk16/image_resizer/README.md

 # To deploy

-Use heroku, or EC2 instance using capistrano, or AWS Elastic bean stalk.
+Use heroku if you want to deploy easily and install sidekiq when needed.
+It not cheap compared to options.

+EC2 instance using capistrano its just harder to install sidekiq when needed.

+AWS Elastic bean stalk, it's cheap, deploys easily and can install sidekiq much easier then EC2.

 # Scaling